-7.5 Biology + CHEM 130 + 4.0 Allied + 1.0 Elective

-BIO 101, BIO 102, CHEM 130, BIO 450

-Five upper level Biology courses.
+Total courses required 7.5 Biology + CHEM 130 + 4.0 Allied + 1.0 Elective Core courses BIO 101, BIO 102, CHEM 130, BIO 450 Other required courses Five upper level Biology courses.
 Must include BIO 375 and either BIO 342 or BIO 345 (or similar approved topics course).
-Four allied courses from outside Biology (minimum Other required two from the social sciences, arts or humanities; minimum one from the sciences).
+Four allied courses from outside Biology (minimum two from the social sciences, arts or humanities; minimum one from the sciences).
 At least one of these must be at or above the 200 level.
 These courses are selected from a list of environmental course offerings maintained by the Biology Department.
 One additional elective course, which may be in Biology, Chemistry, or from the list of allied courses.

-Three (not including BIO 450)

-Completion of BIO 450 with a grade of C- or better.
+300 and 400 level courses Three (not including BIO 450) Senior requirement Completion of BIO 450 with a grade of C- or better.
 Additional information No more than two courses from off-campus programs may count toward the major.
 Environmental biology majors are encouraged to also take courses in physics and computer science.
+Recent changes in major